kmk142789/kmk142789/docs/power_augmentation_evidence_plan.md

 ## Certification Discussion Notes
 - Evidence shows **augmentation is supplemental** and **does not enable perpetual flight**.
 - Power governance logs provide deterministic enforcement of caps and safety thresholds.
-- Thermal and structural impacts are bounded and verified under worst-case conditions.
+- Thermal, acoustic, and structural impacts are bounded and verified under worst-case conditions.
 - All claims grounded in measured or simulated data with stated assumptions and limits.